 Note on your audit paperwork or in the paragraph box below how many of each would be helpful in your home.

 From this, we can figure out how much energy it's using and how much money it's costing you per year (roughly), and then let you know if upgrading makes sense.
+Upload a nameplate picture from each refrigerator, if you have more than one.

 Check out this high efficiency, swivel head, multi-option addition to your kitchen sink - makes cleanup a breeze, has incredible pressure, AND can save you about $50 a year!